microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 libGL error: No matching fbConfigs or visuals found libGL error: failed to load driver: swrast
 ```
-There is a [workaround](https://github.com/microsoft/vscode/issues/3451#issuecomment-217716116) for this issue.
+There is a [workaround](https://github.com/microsoft/vscode/issues/3451#issuecomment-217716116) for these issue.
 Also [make sure to pass virtual display resolution argument to Xvfb, since it may lead to errors on VS Code based on Electron 6](https://github.com/microsoft/vscode/issues/89147#issuecomment-578674329)